Mobile Market Locations and Times

 The creation of the Mobile Market extends The Farm at Stonehill’s commitment to addressing food desert condition in parts of Brockton.

-Since its inception in 2010, The Farm at Stonehill has donated over 51,000 pounds of fresh organic produce to those four community partners.
-The Farm grows over 90 different varieties of fruits, vegetables and flowers, and contains several plots where students actively research sustainable agricultural practices such as permaculture and the application of soil amendments like biochar.
+Since its inception in 2011, The Farm at Stonehill has donated on average 10,000 to 12,000 pounds of fresh organic produce to those four community partners.
+The Farm grows over 150 different varieties of fruits, vegetables and flowers, and contains several plots where students actively research sustainable agricultural practices such as permaculture and the application of soil amendments like biochar.

 The Farm also serves Stonehill’s students and faculty as a living classroom designed to enrich a diverse array of their academic and service endeavors.